jtanadi/cork/readme.md

     - Github hooks if feeling fancy
 - TDD!
     - Try to write at least one test per feature added or bug fixed

+### Developing Features
+- Start with the most basic features, and elaborate on them after all the basics are in place
+    - For example: start with one user, who is able to perform basic CRUD operations on posts, then look into having multiple users
+- Some additional features to consider moving forward:
+    - Having multiple users
+    - Adding tags to posts so they can be categorized
+    - Using OAuth to sign up / login
+    - Allow user comments
+    - Allow posts to expire

 ### Tech Stack
 - Start with the same basic tech stack as covered in class